-Information about the associate of science in emergency medical services degree is available from Advisement Center at 505.925.8560 or email@example.com, or the Community Education Program at 505.925.8970.
+Information about the associate of science in emergency medical services degree is available from Advisement Center at 505.925.8560 or firstname.lastname@example.org, or the Health Sciences Division at 505.925.8970.

 Students must meet prerequisites in English and mathematics by achievement of minimum placement scores on the ACCUPLACER or ACT or through completion of course work.

 Course: ENGL 100 and FYEX 1110 or equivalent – or place into ENGL 1110;

 Course: MATH 1215, or MATH 1215X, MATH 1215Y, and MATH 1215Z – or place into MATH 1220;

 ACCUPLACER/ACT Minimum Scores: 239+ (A & F)/22+